principis/tldr-sharp/README.md

                                language
       --list-os              List all OS's
       --list-languages       List all languages
+  -L, --language, --lang=VALUE
-      --lang=VALUE           Override the default language -m, --markdown             Show the markdown source of a page -p, --platform=VALUE       Override the default OS -s, --search=VALUE         Search for a string.
+                             Specifies the preferred language -m, --markdown             Show the markdown source of a page -p, --platform=VALUE       Override the default platform -s, --search=VALUE         Search for a string
-  -u, --update               Update the local cache.
+  -u, --update               Update the local cache
-      --self-update          Check for tldr-sharp updates.
-  -v, --version              Show version information.
+      --self-update          Check for tldr-sharp updates -v, --version              Show version information
 ```

 ## License

-This project is licensed under the GPL license - see the [LICENSE](LICENSE) file for details
+This project is licensed under the GPL license - see the [LICENSE](LICENSE) file for details.

 ## Contributing
-This project is the result of a friday night boredom.
-I only tested it on Ubuntu 18.04 but should be able to run on every platform which supports mono.

 Contributions are always welcome!
+Please open an issue first.